rCats-s/rCats-s/README.md

 # Hello, I'm Bharat
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a third year student at University of Southampton doing MEng Computer Science with Industrial Studies.
-I have with a profound interest in AI and Machine Learning, Software Engineering and want to learn more about Cyber Security.
+I am a third-year MEng Computer Science with Industrial Studies student at the University of Southampton, with strong interests in Artificial Intelligence, Machine Learning, Software Engineering, and Cybersecurity.
+I enjoy building practical projects and continuously developing my technical and professional skills.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for this field, and I am now eager to gain valuable expereince in real work environment.
-Specifically aiming to join a highly respected company for Indutrsial Year Placement role.
+I am seeking a Year-in-Industry placement where I can apply my technical skills, contribute to impactful projects, and gain real-world experience in a professional environment.
+I aim to join an innovative and growth-oriented company that values learning, collaboration, and technical excellence.

 ## Skills